viur-framework/viur-docs/source/tasks.rst

 ---------

 The third use-case for tasks is on demand: A task that's run infrequently by the user.
-One example is our rebuild searchindex task: If changes are made to a datamodel (ie. include the contents of a Bone in the fulltext search), and there is already data in the datastore created by the old model, its necessary to update the searchindex, as it doesn't contain the contents of that bone yet.
+One example is our rebuild searchindex task: If changes are made to a data-model (ie. include the contents of a Bone in the fulltext search), and there is already data in the datastore created by the old model, its necessary to update the searchindex, as it doesn't contain the contents of that bone yet.